Have You Suffered A Shoulder Injury?

 - Any additional documentation that shows how the victim suffered financially or otherwise due to the accident, such as the emotional trauma of the accident

 If you are facing financial damages because of a shoulder injury you suffered due to another party’s negligence, you could be entitled to file a personal injury claim to seek compensation for these damages.
-To learn more and start working on your claim, contact our team of experienced personal injury lawyers in Appleton at Hammett, Bellin & Oswald, LLC.
-Contact our team online or call 920-202-8872 today to schedule your initial case evaluation in our office.
+Contact our team of experienced personal injury lawyers in Appleton at Hammett, Bellin & Oswald, LLC.
+Contact our team online or call 920-202-8872 or toll-free at 866-720-0009 today to schedule your initial case evaluation.